The Best PFDs for Paddling in 2020

 Analysis and Test Results

 It's no easy feat to figure out the best option in a sea of choices, but we do our best.
 Each life jacket we selected for testing is scored across four major metrics with differing weightings based on their overall importance.
-Within each metric, we asked many questions and subjected each to many tests to find out where each measures up and falls short.
+Within each metric, we asked many questions and subjected every PFD to many tests to find out where each measures up and falls short.
 By combining these weighted scores together, each product then receives an overall score out of 100 to show how it stacks up to the competition.
 Here, we tease apart our testing and the jackets' performances to give you a more detailed idea of which ones performed the best within each metric.

 Related: Buying Advice for PFDS

 One important factor to consider when making any purchase is the value of the product you're considering.
 The price of a product never affects our scoring of that product, but it is certainly an important consideration to keep in line with your activity budget.
 You can certainly purchase a cheap PFD at a local sporting goods store, but the chances are high that you won't enjoy wearing it.
-And if you aren't wearing it, it's not on when you might need it.
+And if you aren't wearing it, it's not on your body when you might need it.
 In general, our testers found that comfort increases once you commit to spending more in this gear category.
 Premium models also have a higher level of design that tends to influence mobility positively.

 Among the inflatable models in this review, the MTI Fluid and NRS Zephyr are the quickest to inflate by pulling the tab.
 Each explodes out of the belt and is instantly floating in front of you.
-The Onyx M-16 tended to be a bit slow and sluggish coming out of its belt, which doesn't give us the most confidence.
+The M-16 tended to be a bit slow and sluggish coming out of its belt, which doesn't give us the most confidence.
 All three of the belts we tested offer a slightly different design, none of which are conducive to swimming.
-The MTI Fluid is squeezed over your head like a tube-vest.
+The Fluid is squeezed over your head like a tube-vest.
 It's unadjustable, and a rather tight fit that had some of our testers feeling a bit claustrophobic and can be a struggle to get on in the water.
-The NRS Zephyr and Onyx M-16 are both rectangular pillow-like inflatables that have a single strap to loop over your head.
+The Zephyr and M-16 are both rectangular pillow-like inflatables that have a single strap to loop over your head.
 While the M16's strap is rather short and not adjustable, the Zephyr's is the opposite, making it the easiest to put on in the water.

-Just about every vest we tested mentioned cleaning by dunking and hanging to dry in a shady location for storage - fairly standard for any PFD.
+Just about every vest we tested mentioned cleaning by dunking and hanging to dry in a shady location for storage — fairly standard for any PFD.
 Several gave directions for testing the functionality and continued use of the jacket or belt, to ensure it still works before you rely on it to save your life.
-Most vests require replacing around every fear years, depending on how you use and care for it, and just about all of them are "dead" if punctured.
+Most vests require replacing every fear years, depending on how you use and care for it, and just about all of them are "dead" if punctured.
 The only exception to this puncture rule is the Astral Layla, which has front panels filled with organic Kapok fiber.
 Unlike the plasticizers in foam that inevitably leach out over time, causing the jacket to lose buoyancy, Kapok never does.
 It also can be dried, resealed, and used again.
 This is a great feature of the Layla, though only the front panels are Kapok-filled.
 The back panels consist of standard PE foam.

 While you can pick up any cheap life jacket to be technically legal out on the water, if you're not wearing your life jacket because it's not comfortable, you're sacrificing actual protection.
 Over 80% of all boating fatalities happen to people who aren't wearing a PFD.
 And since the best PFD is the one you're wearing, we think it's worth it to find one you can wear without counting down the minutes until you can take it off.
-With your safety and comfort in mind, we tested the best floatation wearables out there to help you identify the best one for your needs.
+With your safety and comfort in mind, we tested the best floatation wearables out there to help you identify the ideal one for your needs.
 We hope our efforts help you find your perfect PFD to stay above water and happy no matter where your paddle leads you.

 — Maggie Brandenburg